-If you don't have a way to get to and from your appointments for covered services, we can help arrange transportation for you.
-This service, called medical transportation, is not for emergencies.
+If you don't have a way to get to and from your appointments for covered services, CCHP can help arrange transportation for you.
+Depending on your situation, you may qualify for either Medical Transportation or for Non-Medical Transportation.
+These transportation services are not for emergencies and may be available at no cost to you.

 If you are having an emergency, call 911.
-Medical transportation is available for services and appointments that are not related to emergency services and may be available at no cost to you.
+Transportation is available for services and appointments not related to emergency care.
+They may be available at no cost to you.

-Go to the section "Transportation benefits for situations that are not emergencies" for more information.
+To learn more, read, "Transportation benefits for situations that are not emergencies" below.